ibm-cloud-docs/vsrx/access-gateway-appliances.md

 # Viewing All Your Gateway Appliances
 {: #viewing-all-your-gateway-appliances}

-The Gateway Appliances screen in the {{site.data.keyword.cloud}} infrastructure customer portal is where you can display and access all Network Gateway Appliances, including the IBM® Cloud Juniper vSRX.
+The Gateway Appliances screen in the {{site.data.keyword.cloud}} infrastructure customer portal is where you can display and access all Network Gateway Appliances, including the {{site.data.keyword.vsrx_full}}.

 Perform the following procedure to access the Gateway Appliances screen in the customer portal.